superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 5 Using Modules in a Bicep Template/Lab02/readme.md

 Ensure that you are working in the proper lab subdirectory.

-You can use the deploy.sh bash script to deploy or use this command:
+You can use the deploy.sh bash script to deploy or use this command.

 ```bash
 az deployment group create --resource-group "rg-iac-bicep-labs" --template-file "main.bicep"